danwin007/301-lab-03/README.md

 Start time: 7:00pm

-Finish time:
+Finish time: 8:40

-Actual time needed to complete:
+Actual time needed to complete: 1 hour and 40 min

 # Feature 3 - Styling with Flexbox
 Number and name of feature: ________________________________